Laurenti Magesa: Early life and career

 Magesa was born in 1946 in northern Tanzania, along the shores of Lake Victoria.
 He attended primary school in Musoma and then attended secondary and high school at St. Mary’s Seminary in Mwanza, Tanzania, graduating in 1968.
 He earned a degree in theology at Makerere University in Uganda in 1974, before earning an MA and PhD from the University of Ottawa.
 From 1985 until 2000, he served as a parish priest at several Catholic parishes in Musoma, Tanzania.

-Magesa has published more than 100 academic articles and numerous books.
-He has taught at Hekima University College, a Jesuit school of theology in Nairobi, the Catholic University of Eastern Africa, and Kipalapala Major Seminary, in Tabora, Tanzania.
-He has been a scholar in residence or visiting scholar at Xavier University in Cincinnati, Ohio, DePaul University in Chicago, and the Maryknoll School of Theology in New York.
+Magesa published more than 100 academic articles and numerous books.
+He taught at Hekima University College, a Jesuit school of theology in Nairobi, the Catholic University of Eastern Africa, and Kipalapala Major Seminary in Tabora, Tanzania.
+He was a scholar in residence or visiting scholar at Xavier University in Cincinnati, Ohio, DePaul University in Chicago, and the Maryknoll School of Theology in New York.
 He received an honorary Doctorate of Humane Letters from DePaul University in 2014.